AbdulkhaliqMoh/hierarchy_helper/README.md

 # HierarchyHelper

-HierarchyHelper is a Django project that includes the `org_tree` app, designed to visualize hierarchical structures such as department trees, and more.
+HierarchyHelper is a Django project designed to visualize hierarchical structures, like department trees.
-## Features
-- **Visual Representation**: Displaying the structure sequentially without the need for writing additional codes.

 ## Installation

 1. **Clone the Repository**: